orrholly/mHealth-Team-Manual/README.md

 Remember - there are no "dumb" questions - so always feel free to ask questions.
 We've all been there...

 **Required**
+- NYU mHealth Google Drive
-- NYU mHealth Google Drive / Calendars
+- NYU mHealth Google Calendars
 - Github/Git/Git Desktop
 - Jira
 - Slack